mig82/viskit/README.md

 This command will also find any *broken* references to actions which do not exist.

+## Find Font References

+Find all references to the fonts used in the project.

+    viskit find-font-references|ffr path/to/workspace/FooApp --theme fooTheme

+Any given project will typically have its own style guide specifying every aspect of the application's look & feel.
+The typography — i.e. the font family to be used — is one of such aspects.
+However, it's not uncommon for development teams working on large projects to miss a label here and a button there which are not using the required font family.

+This command will help you scan your project to find which fonts you are actually using and where, so you'll be able to quickly identify if there are any widgets where you're using the wrong typography.

 ## Set Vis Version

 Set the version of a Vis installation to match a given project.